 Today I picked my daughter up from school.
 We were in a bit of a rush and I was irritated that she was almost 10 minutes late in coming out of her classroom.
 When I expressed my irritation, she told me her teacher had kept her behind.
 Normally she’s pretty well-behaved so I asked what she’d done.
 Nothing!
 Miss keeps us all behind every time one of the boys speaks.

-On the whole, kids that mess about in lessons don’t actually care if their peers are also kept in late.
+Firstly, on the whole, kids that mess about in lessons don’t actually care if their well-behaved peers are also kept in late.
 In fact, they tend to prefer it; it means they’re not alone to face the consequences of their actions.
 So it really doesn’t work as a deterrent.

 There are bigger problems however.
 Collective punishment can create a perverse incentive to misbehave.
 If you know you’re going to be punished despite not having committed a crime, you might as well commit the crime – you’re paying for it after all.
 As a child, I used to take this view in disagreements with my younger brother.
 He’d tell me that if I didn’t do what he wanted he tell my mum I’d kicked him in his bad leg.
 Unmoved, I would then continue as before.
 He’d then shout, “Muuum!
 Agghh.
 David’s kicked me in my bad leg!”
 In the moments between his scream dying and the approach of my mother’s thunderous footsteps I’d think, what the Hell, and kick him.